kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     just women either.</br>
     Gathering evidence for this organized criminal activity should be easy, and should not be left to a single victim who dares speak up.
 I have been to the police twice now about the bullying.
-Denia police sent me away and did not record my visit after a violent threat on Twitter.
+Dénia police sent me away and did not record my visit after a violent threat on Twitter.
 Madrid police took a statement but will not be investigating.
 I have to take my laptop and phone to a perito for a professional analysis which will cost me upwards of EUR 1000 at which point I will amplify my complaint.</br>
-    This gang has targeted me probably since at least June 2022 when I moved back to Denia and signed up for piano study at the conservatory again, and by doing so insulted the piano teacher Domingo Lopez Cano who threatened to poison me for refusing his advances in 2014.</br>
+    This gang has targeted me probably since at least June 2022 when I moved back to Dénia and signed up for piano study at the conservatory again, and by doing so insulted the piano teacher Domingo Lopez Cano who threatened to poison me for refusing his advances in 2014.</br>